TovaChen/Final-BI-Project-COVID_19/README.md

 Prediction Model:

-The Prediction model predicts Confirmed Cases at the date level.
+The Prediction model predicts Confirmed Cases  and Worldwide Mortality Rate at the date level.
 The model is similar to the one published by Kaggle (https://www.kaggle.com/therealcyberlord/coronavirus-covid-19-visualization-prediction).

 This model is intended for planning treatment of confirmed cases.
 Underlying assumptions for the model will change over time as more data becomes available.